CP1404/Practicals/prac_04/README.md

     str.format() instead of string concatenation.

 4. We have two variables that sound similar: **incomes** and **months**.
-They\'re both plural so they sound like they\'re both lists. incomes is a list of incomes, so we might assume that months is a list of months, but it\'s actually a scalar value that stores the number of months -- an int not a list.
+They're both plural so they sound like they're both lists. incomes is a list of incomes, so we might assume that months is a list of months, but it's actually a scalar value that stores the number of months -- an int not a list.
     **Refactor the** months **variable to a better name**.
 DO NOT just change it in 3 places or use find and replace... but use refactoring in PyCharm by clicking anywhere on the variable and pressing Shift+F6 (or use a menu).
 Then rename it.

-5. Run the program again with some sample data and make sure it\'s still working well.
+5. Run the program again with some sample data and make sure it's still working well.

-6. Now, let\'s refactor (move) the report printing into its own function.
+6. Now, let's refactor (move) the report printing into its own function.
 Select those 6 lines and turn them into a new function with a good name.

-7. Test again and make sure it\'s all good.
+7. Test again and make sure it's all good.

 Intermediate Exercises
 ======================